18 Feb 2025

 More affordable preschools

-Fee caps will also be reduced to allow for lower full-day childcare fees at those preschools.
-Parents can save up to $36 per month, after subsidies and GST.
+Fee caps will also be further reduced in 2025 and 2026 to allow for lower full-day childcare fees at those preschools.

 Claim tax relief as working mother

 Did you know you can also claim tax relief as a working mother under the Working Mothers’ Child Relief (WMCR) scheme?
-From 2025, the WMCR will be changed to a fixed dollar relief instead of a percentage of the mother’s earned income:
+With effect from the Year of Assessment 2025, the WMCR has been changed to a fixed dollar relief instead of a percentage of the mother’s earned income:

 Find out what are the eligibility conditions to qualify for this tax relief.